open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 ### **Client-side App**

-A component of an [`Application`](#application) that is not running inside a private infrastructure and is typically used directly by end-users.
+A component of an [`Application`](#application) that is not running inside a private infrastructure and is typically used directly by end users.
 Examples of client-side apps are browser apps, mobile apps, and apps running on IoT devices.

 ### **Collector**